codecycletech/.github/.github/ISSUE_TEMPLATE/New Work.md

 ---
-name: Feature request
+name: New Work
-about: Suggest an idea for this project.
+about: Create a new issue for work.
 title: ""
-labels: "feature request"
+labels: "⏱️ work"
 assignees: ""
 ---